It is not hard to differentiate between an insect and a mammal. I wanted to find out the main differences between them.

-Primates and larger mammals tend to put their efforts into raising one baby at a time, often with the help of the rest of the family group.
-This is partly because the young take a while to mature and learn all the skills they need.
-Orangutans, for example, will stay with the mothers for around 6 to 8 years.
+Primates and larger mammals tend to put their efforts into raising one baby at a time, often with the rest of the family group.
+This is partly because the young take a while to mature and learn all the necessary skills.
+Orangutans, for example, will stay with their mothers for around 6 to 8 years.

 But, there are prey species that reproduce in quick succession with large numbers of babies.
 This is due to the idea of predator satiation similar to that of insects and fish.
-Knowing that infant mortality rates are high they increase the chances of some successful offspring.
-One of the larger litter numbers in mammals is the tenrec that can have up to 32 at a time.
+It is known that high infant mortality rates increase the chances of some successful offspring.
+One of the more significant litter numbers in mammals is the tenrec which can have up to 32 at a time.

 Colonies, Family Groups, And Packs

-This idea of the numbers of insects and mammals leads to the differences in colonies, family groups, and packs.
+This idea of insects and mammals’ numbers leads to differences in colonies, family groups, and packs.

-Solitary animals, like mountain lions, will hunt and find shelter on their own within their own territories.
-They will find females when the time comes to mate but that is normally the only time.
+Solitary animals will hunt and find shelter on their own within their territories.
+They will discover females when it comes to mates, but that is usually the only time.

-There are many species of insects that rely on the order and security of the colony.
-One of the best examples is the society of the ants, where large colonies work together to find food and create the best possible home.
+Many species of insects rely on the order and security of the colony.
+One of the best examples is the ants’ society, where large colonies work together to find food and create the best possible home.

-This factor with the bees leads to another important point about insects.
+This factor with the bees leads to another critical point about insects.
 We rely on insects of all kinds, not just bees, to act as pollinators.
-They transfer the pollen from flower to flower to fertilize them and help with their own reproductive cycle.
+They transfer the pollen from flower to flower to fertilize them and help with their reproductive cycle.

 Pollination is something that we tend to associate with insects alone.
-It is one of the driving forces behind campaigns to plant wildflowers that bees and other insects actually like to visit.
-However, mammals do play their part in the life cycle of plants and trees too.
+It is one of the driving forces behind campaigns to plant wildflowers that bees and other insects like to visit.
+However, mammals also play their part in the life cycle of plants and trees.

-The insects may have pollinated the flower to produces seeds and fruit.
-But, something needs to disperse all those seeds out into the wider environment so there isn’t too much competition for light and nutrient.
+The insects may have pollinated the flower to produce seeds and fruit.
+Something needs to disperse all those seeds into the wider environment, so there isn’t too much competition for light and nutrients.
 This is where many mammals come in.

 There are lots of insects that take to the skies.
 Bees, butterflies, and dragonflies are among the most well-known.
-There are also countless species of fly in the world.
-Then there are all the bugs that have wings tucked under wing cases.
+There are also countless species of flies in the world.
+Then some bugs have wings tucked under wing cases.
 This can come as a surprise to some kids as they watch ladybugs.

 The ability to fly is a crucial distinction between the larval stage of insects and their adult forms.
 Flying makes a lot of sense when you are the size of an insect.
 It helps them travel between home and their source of food.
-It also means that they can migrate with ease, as is the case with a lot of butterfly species.
+It also means they can migrate easily, as is the case with many butterfly species.

 Their home range isn’t always big enough to need wings to travel long distances.
 Many are also so heavy that they wouldn’t get off the ground.

-Insects play an important role in their habitat and our forests, grasslands, and garden depend on them in similar ways to mammals.
+Insects play an essential role in their habitat, and our forests, grasslands, and garden depend on them similarly to mammals.
 We can also see similar traits as they use predator satiation and complex colonies to survive and reproduce.
 But, so much about the physiology and behavior of these invertebrates are vastly different.